bryc/rare-n64-chksm/README.md

 ### Rare's Checksum Algorithm
-This is an implementation of Rare's checksum algorithm in plain C. The algorithm was reverse-engineered from raw MIPS assembly using Nemu64's debugger.
-It is used in a couple of Rare's N64 titles to verify data integrity, notably in the EEPROM data.
+This is an implementation of Rare's checksum algorithm in plain C. It's used in a couple of Rare's N64 titles to verify data integrity, mostly in the EEPROM data.
+The algorithm was reverse-engineered using Nemu64's debugger.
+This allows checksums to be calculated on any input and can allow modification of save files.

-Valid checksums can be generated from any number of bytes.
-This effectively allows checksums to be correct when arbitrarily modifying save data, or when used in a save editor application.

-Generally speaking, the algorithm runs twice; once forwards, saving the result in `S3`, and then continuing in reverse, saving the result in `S4`.
-Both Goldeneye and Banjo-Tooie use `(S3 << 8) + S4` as the final checksum, resembling a 64-bit checksum, whereas Banjo-Kazooie uses `S3  ^ S4`; both checksums are XORed, resembling a 32-bit checksum.

 Games that use this checksum:
   1. Banjo Kazooie